filswan/go-swan-client/README.md

 ./go-swan-client car -input-dir [input_files_dir] -out-dir [car_files_output_dir]
 ```
 **command parameters used in this step:**
-- -input-dir (Required) The directory where the source files reside in.
+- -input-dir(Required): The directory where the source files reside in.
-- -out-dir (optional) Car files and metadata files will be generated into this directory.
+- -out-dir(optional): Car files and metadata files will be generated into this directory.
 When omitted, use `[sender].output_dir` in [Configuration](#Configuration)

 **configurations used in this step:**
 - [lotus].api_url, see [Configuration](#Configuration)